-38. (1) With the approval of the minister the holder of a pulpwood harvesting area agreement may surrender the agreement for replacement under this section.
+38. (1) With the minister's approval the holder of a pulpwood harvesting area agreement may surrender the agreement for replacement under this section.

-(2) In respect of a pulpwood harvesting area agreement surrendered under subsection (1) the minister and the person surrendering the agreement shall enter into a pulpwood agreement that surrender, subject to section 37 (1), describes as a pulpwood area the pulpwood harvesting area described in the pulpwood harvesting area agreement, and specifies a maximum annual volume of timber that its holder is eligible to harvest during its term.
+(2) Where a pulpwood harvesting area agreement is surrendered under subsection (1) the minister and the person surrendering the agreement shall enter into a pulpwood agreement that

+- (a) shall be for a term of 25 years commencing on the date of the surrender; - (b) subject to section 37 (1), describes as a pulpwood area the pulpwood harvesting area described in the pulpwood harvesting area agreement; and - (c) specifies a maximum annual volume of timber that its holder is eligible to harvest during its term. - (3) A notice of a surrender shall be published in the prescribed manner.